llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Less than 18, 18-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70 or older, Choose not to respond.

-The age range (multiple choice) was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high-school and remain in practice past the age of 65 [source]; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
+The age range (multiple choice) was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high-school and remain in practice past the age of 65 {%cite ABA2020Profile %}; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
 This question is posed as a standard demographic question, yet it is also important as speaks to the current and future state of the legal linguistic environment.
 Noting age may highlight multilingualism trends among age groups.
 For example, if multilingualism is more prominent in the younger lawyers, then the projection of multilingual representation would be positive.
 However, if multilingual tendencies are clustered among older lawyers, then this study may serve to highlight needed points of improvement in the legal system in an increasingly multilingual society.

 + *2. Please indicate which of the following classifications best describe (s) you.*